Rvtea/MITM/README.md

 # MITM

-MITM aka Man-In-The-Middle, means this is kind of interception extension when using
+MITM aka Man-In-The-Middle, means this is kind of interception Chrome Extension when using.